 So what is this film about?
 Mildred Hayes (Frances McDormand) is an extremely angry mother who lost her daughter in a violent rape and murder seven months ago.
 Because there have been no leads on the murder, she rents three abandoned billboards near her home, which in sequence read: “Raped while dying”, “Still no arrests?”, and “How come, Chief Willoughby?”.
 This opens the door to look inside the Ebbing police department which surprise surprise is full of racism and bigotry.

 I get people hate cops, even my libertarian friends have jaded views of the law.
 The purpose of this film is to make commentary on racial profiling in rural America (written by a British guy BTW) but much like my criticism of Suburbicon, the film only uses its black characters as props and not real characters that can contribute positively to the story.
 Hollywood does this everytime they want to make a film to show how racist of a society a certain subset is or how THEY feel that subset is.
+Not only does this feel display Hollywood’s feelings towards police but Rural Americans as well.

 I read an editorial from writer Hanif Willis-Abdurraqib which I highly recommend you read in where he complains about a portion of this film that highlights racism within the police force that is played off as a joke.
 Even though myself and Hanif are both black, we are far opposite sides of the political spectrum…and yet we came to the same conclusion about this scene.
 He writes